The Index of Dirac Operators on Incomplete Edge Spaces: Boundary values and boundary value projectors

-\subsection{Boundary value projector for $\mathcal{D}_{\epsilon}$}
+\subsection{Boundary value projector for $\boldsymbol{\mathcal{D}_{\epsilon}}$}

-As already mentioned, the main tool for proving Theorem \ref{thm:naturalbvp} and also for proving Theorem \ref{thm:APSmatchesother} below will be to express the boundary condition in the definition of $\mathcal{D}_{\epsilon}$ in \eqref{eq:epsilondomain} in terms of a pseudodifferential projection over $\p M_{\epsilon}$.
+As already mentioned, the main tool for proving Theorem \ref{thm:naturalbvp} and also for proving Theorem~\ref{thm:APSmatchesother} below will be to express the boundary condition in the def\/inition of $\mathcal{D}_{\epsilon}$ in~\eqref{eq:epsilondomain} in terms of a~pseudodif\/ferential projection over~$\p M_{\epsilon}$.
 We discuss the construction of this projection now.

-First we claim that the invertible double construction of \cite[Chapter 9]{BB1993} holds in this context in the following form: there exists an incomplete edge manifold $M'$ with spinor bundle $\SPB'$ and Dirac operator $\eth'$, together with an isomorphism
+First we claim that the invertible double construction of \cite[Chapter~9]{BB1993} holds in this context in the following form: there exists an incomplete edge manifold $M'$ with spinor bundle $\SPB'$ and Dirac operator $\eth'$, together with an isomorphism